These bylaws first became effective on October 31 1999, having

 decide.
 The IC shall determine the signatories for IVU accounts.

-- The treasurer shall propose a budget to the IC, for the following
+- A budget shall be proposed to the IC, for the following

 financial year, not less than three months before the start of the